 CT v.
 Jose Morales: Missing Daughter, Murdered Mother Trial

-Posted at 5:59 AM, April 7, 2025
+Posted at 7:57 AM, July 14, 2025

-Jose Morales in court
+Jose Morales appears in court

-Jose Morales sits next to his attorney in court on the first day of his trial, April 7, 2025.
+Jose Morales appears in court April 21, 2025.
 (Court TV)

 During a police interview, Morales admitted to using PCP throughout the weekend and claimed not to remember being at Holloway’s home that weekend, even though neighbors reportedly saw him.
 Investigators said Morales did place a 911 call from his phone at 1:52 a.m. on Dec.
 1, which captured him repeating an address while a woman can be heard saying, “Stop, hang up.
 Who are you calling?”

-• blood on his sneakers
+• Blood on his sneakers

 • Morales’ hair in Holloway’s hands

-• surveillance video of Morales near donation bins where Holloway’s blood-stained items had been found
+• Surveillance video of Morales near donation bins where Holloway’s blood-stained items had been found

-• phone data that allegedly places Morales at the crime scene.
+• Phone data that allegedly places Morales at the crime scene

 Morales was arrested on Dec.
 3, 2019, after police said they found illegal stun guns in his home.
 He was later charged with murder and evidence tampering.